reactjs/rfcs/text/0000-use-isolation.md

 The dependency array makes it really close to already existing hooks like `useMemo` / `useCallback` / `useEffect`.

 Also this perfectly fits those already existing hooks as it could be built on top of them, so no new patterns to learn.
 And the previous best-practices can still be applied.
-It also follows the same rule of hooks as usual.
+It also follows the same rule of hooks as usual.<br>

 For new React developers, it could be taught as a hook to boost performance, like `useMemo`: it should work without, but this can prevent unnecessary re-renders.